 Also referred to as an S-Corp, this is a business structure that has received the Subchapter S designation from the IRS.
 According to the IRS, S-Corps are considered by law to be a unique entity, separate and apart from those who own it.
 With this structure, subject to similar exceptions as described above for LLCs, you have the limited legal liability (separation of personal assets from your business) of a separate legal corporate entity as well as the separate tax entity.
 Provided the owners are eligible to make and make a timely election with the IRS, the profit from your business is reported under a separate tax return filing form 1120S, but the taxable profit passes through to your personal tax return on form 1120 K-1.
 Thus, there is generally just a single level of tax.

 An attractive option for the savvy independent professional, C-Corps make owners shareholders.
 A C-Corp has the same status that Fortune 500 businesses hold—they are corporate entities separate from their owners.
 In the case of an individually owned C-Corp, you are not just the owner of your company, but the majority shareholder.
 Because the corporation is a separate legal entity, it is an individual taxpayer in the eyes of the IRS.
 While this structure is one of the most complex business arrangements available, it is also the most sophisticated, making it an attractive option for independents.

 5. Get Required Business Permits and Licenses

 Just like any other business, independent contractors must obtain proper permits and licenses.
-Depending on your industry and where your business is located, you may need to be licensed on the federal level as well as on the state level.
+Depending on your industry and where your business is located, you may need to be licensed on the federal level as well as on the state or local level.
 Federal licenses are required for businesses involved in any sort of activity that is supervised and regulated by a federal agency.
 State licensing and permits will vary depending on location.

-6. Create a Compliance Plan
+7. Create a Compliance Plan

-7. Protect Your Business with Insurance
+8. Protect Your Business with Insurance

 The decision to start your own business as an independent professional means that you are responsible for ensuring the legal and financial wellbeing of your consultancy.
 Remember that you are your business—if any legal or financial problems arise that affect your company, they will also affect you directly.
 It’s important to protect your business against the risk of liability losses not just because many clients will require you to have these insurances, but it also to protect yourself and your future security.